shinsoj/techart/albedo_chart/albedo_chart.md

 Else (0.0031308 < L ≤ 1):
 	S = 1.055*L^(1/2.4) - 0.055
 ```
-The formulas below are simplified approximations of converting _sRGB to Linear and the reverse_, which should give good enough results in most cases (it gives larger relative errors in darker regions but that's where the eyes are less sensitive):
+The formulas below are simplified approximations of converting _sRGB to Linear and back_, which should give good enough results in most cases (it gives larger relative errors in darker regions but that's where the eyes are less sensitive):
 ```
 Linear = ((sRGB / 255) ^ 2.2) * 255
 sRGB = ((Linear / 255) ^ 0.4545) * 255